nuxt/website-v2/content/en/blog/build-dev-to-clone-with-nuxt-new-fetch.md

 ## Conclusion

-In this article we explored Nuxt.js new `fetch` and built an app with basic DEV.TO content features and structure using only this `fetch` hook.
-I hope you got some inspiration to build your own version of DEV.TO.
+In this article we explored Nuxt.js new `fetch` and built an app with the basic DEV content features and structure using only this `fetch` hook.
+I hope you've got some inspiration to build your own version of DEV.TO.
 Don’t forget to check out the [source code](https://github.com/bdrtsky/nuxt-dev-to-clone) for a more complete example and functionality.

 **What to do next:**

 - Read [Krutie Patel article](/blog/understanding-how-fetch-works-in-nuxt-2-12) with in-depth analysis of how new `fetch` hook works
 - Check [nuxt-hackernews](https://github.com/nuxt/hackernews) for similar usage of [Hacker News API](https://github.com/HackerNews/API)
-- [Subscribe](#subscribe-to-newsletter) to the newsletter to not miss the upcoming articles and resources, I plan to write an article about How to create your personal blog with Nuxt and Dev.to as CMS.
+- [Subscribe](#subscribe-to-newsletter) to the newsletter to not miss the upcoming articles and resources, I plan to write an article about how to create your personal blog using Nuxt, with DEV as the CMS.